-We articulate roles and responsibilities for risk management throughout the organisation from the Board of Directors and the Chief Executive Officer to the business and functional areas, thus embedding risk management throughout the business.
+The Risk Function articulate roles and responsibilities for risk management throughout the organisation from the Board of Directors and the Chief Executive Officer to the business and functional areas, thus embedding risk management throughout the business.

-Risk governance is executed through a three lines of defence model, with the business units ("first line") responsible for the identification, assessment, management, mitigation and monitoring of risks on a day-to-day basis; the Risk Function ("second line") providing oversight and guidance on risk management across the business by supporting and challenging Risk their identification, Owners in assessment, management and mitigation of risk; and Internal Audit ("third line") providing independent assurance on the effectiveness of governance, risk management and internal controls.
+Risk governance is executed through a three lines of defence model, with the business units ("first line") responsible for the identification, assessment, management, mitigation and monitoring of risks on a day-to-day basis; the Risk Function ("second line") providing oversight and guidance on risk management across the business by supporting and challenging Risk Owners in their identification, assessment, management and mitigation of risk; and Internal Audit ("third line") providing independent assurance on the effectiveness of governance, risk management and internal controls.

-The Risk Committee of the Board assists the Board of Directors in overseeing the integrity and effectiveness of the ERM framework.
-The Risk Committee reviews, approves and monitors risk strategy, risk appetite and key risk limits and receives regular reports from the Risk Function to ensure any significant risk issues are being addressed by management.
-The Risk Committee further reviews the Company's risk policies and satisfies itself that those effective systems of risk management and controls are established and maintained.
-Among its other responsibilities, the Risk Committee also reviews and approves our annual ORSA report.
+The Board Risk Committee assists the Board of Directors in overseeing the integrity and effectiveness of the ERM framework.
+The Board Risk Committee reviews, approves and monitors risk strategy, risk appetite and key risk limits and receives regular reports from the Risk Function to ensure any significant risk issues are being addressed by management.
+The Board Risk Committee further reviews the Company's risk policies and satisfies itself that those effective systems of risk management and controls are established and maintained.
+Among its other responsibilities, the Board Risk Committee also reviews and approves the Company's annual Own Risk and Solvency Assessment ("ORSA") ORSA report.

 The ExCo is responsible for the implementation of the Company's ERM framework, with all identified material risks on the Company's risk register assigned ownership to an ExCo member.
 This ensures that ownership of risks is at the highest level of the Company and that Risk Owners have the appropriate authority and resources to take management action where appropriate.
-The ExCo is supported by the Risk Management Committee ("RMC"), as well as various committees and working groups at Group and Company level (for example the Emerging Risk and Climate Change Working Groups).
+The ExCo is supported by the Risk Management Committee ("RMC"), as well as various committees and working groups at Group and Company level (for example the Emerging Risk and Environmental Working Groups).

-Risk Appetite Statement
+Risk Appetite and Limit Framework

-The company articulates its appetite and tolerance for risk through its Risk Appetite and Limit Framework.
+The Company articulates its appetite and tolerance for risk through its Risk Appetite and Limit Framework.
 The Company's risk appetite, as approved by the Board of Directors, represents the amount of risk that the Company is willing to accept in pursuit of its strategic objectives within the constraints imposed by its capital resources, as well as the expectations of its stakeholders as to the type of risk the Company holds within the business.
-The Risk appetite and Limit Framework includes limits by individual risk type which are defined based on the capital available and management's preference for risk in line with the Company's business strategy.
-The RAS is reviewed and approved by the Board Risk Committee on an annual basis.
+The Risk Appetite Statement and Limit Framework includes limits by individual risk type which are defined based on the capital available and management's preference for risk in line with the Company's business strategy.
+The Risk Appetite Statement and Limit framework is reviewed and approved by the Board Risk Committee on an annual basis.

-We regularly monitor the Company's position against risk appetite through, for example, risk dashboards and limit consumption reports.
-These are intended to allow us to detect potential deviations from our internal risk limits at an early stage.
+The Risk Function regularly monitors the Company's position against risk appetite through, for example, risk dashboards and limit consumption reports.
+These are intended to allow the Risk Function to detect potential deviations from the Company's internal risk limits at an early stage.